Early Life and Education of Pharrell Williams: A Complete Timeline

 An overview of the childhood and early education of Pharrell Williams, highlighting the experiences that shaped the journey.

-In 1990, A Tribe Called Quest's debut album, People's Instinctive Travels and the Paths of Rhythm, became a "turning point" for Pharrell Williams, influencing his view of music as art.
+In 1990, A Tribe Called Quest's debut album, People's Instinctive Travels and the Paths of Rhythm, was a turning point in Pharrell Williams' life, making him see that music was art.

 In 2005, Pharrell Williams was voted "Best Dressed Man in the World" by Esquire.

-In 2008, Pharrell Williams and his wife Helen Lasichanh welcomed their son Rocket.
+In 2008, Pharrell Williams and Helen Lasichanh welcomed their son Rocket.

-2011: Announcement of After-School Center in Virginia Beach
+2011: Funding of After-School Center in Virginia Beach

-In 2011, Pharrell Williams announced that he is building a $35 million after-school center in his home town, Virginia Beach.
+In 2011, Pharrell Williams announced that his charitable foundation, From One Hand to Another, would be funding a $35 million after-school center in his hometown, Virginia Beach.

 October 12, 2013: Marriage to Helen Lasichanh